zzz945/public-blog/Resume 2020 v2.md

 My role: interface design and development

 Project highlights:
-1. jtest unit test
+1. jtest for unit test
-2. jsdoc documentation
+2. jsdoc for documentation

 Project outcome: successfully used in two projects